 \subsection{Disturbance rejection}

 Consider a standard feedback control loop as shown in Figure \ref{fig:3:1}.
-Note that if a reference $r(t)$ is also applied, then both controllers \eqref{eq:2:2} and \eqref{eq:3:1} will incorporate the control error $\epsilon=r-y$ instead of $y$ and, respectively, its derivative and integral.
-Consequently, they will change to additive inverse, i.e. $-a \dot{y}$ will change to $a \dot{\epsilon}$ and so on.
-In the following, for the sake of simplicity and due to the focus on disturbance rejection, we assume $r=0$.
-Same time, an $\sigma \neq 0$ value is entering the control loop.
-Further, the control \eqref{eq:3:1} is denoted by nl-PID while its linear counterpart \eqref{eq:2:2} by PID, respectively, cf. Figure \ref{fig:3:1}.
+Note that if a reference $r(t)\neq 0$ is also applied, then both controllers \eqref{eq:2:2} and \eqref{eq:3:1} will incorporate the control error $\epsilon=r-y$ instead of $y$ and, respectively, its derivative and integral.
+Recall that this is a rather standard step of a coordinates transformation, since a stabilization problem (respectively disturbance rejection problem) with $r=0$ was considered before.
+Consequently, the control terms will change to their additive inverse, i.e. $-a \dot{y}$ will change to $a \dot{\epsilon}$ and so on.
+In the following, for the sake of simplicity and due to the focus on disturbance rejection, we further assume $r=0$.
+At the same time, an $\sigma \neq 0$ value is entering the control loop.
+Further, the control \eqref{eq:3:1} will be denoted by nl-PID while its linear counterpart \eqref{eq:2:2} by PID, respectively, cf. Figure \ref{fig:3:1}.